What are the best fats to eat is a common question that I get.

 MCT’s are metabolized differently than LCFA’s, they don’t require bile acids for digestion, and pass directly to the liver where they can be quickly metabolized for energy, this increased metabolism helps with fat loss.

 This is why MCT oils are added to things like Bulletproof coffee, this is becoming a trendy way to have your morning coffee.

 In addition to being a great energy source, MCT’s are also high in Lauric acid and that has antibacterial, antiviral and antioxidant qualities.
 Coconut oil, in particular, is good for cooking because it does not oxidize easily at high temperatures.

-Long chain saturated fats, MCT’s and monounsaturated fats should form the bulk of your fat intake, and will lower your risk of heart disease, metabolic syndrome and combined with a lower carbohydrate diet help to lose weight.
+Long-chain saturated fats, MCT’s and monounsaturated fats should form the bulk of your fat intake and will lower your risk of heart disease, metabolic syndrome and combined with a lower carbohydrate diet helps to lose weight.